-- i. for the above uses: - ii. for the replacement of existing houses (on a like for like basis); and - iii. for limited extensions to existing buildings.
+- i. for the above uses; - ii. for the replacement of existing houses (on a like for like basis); and - iii. for limited extensions to existing buildings.

-Small-scale development for housing, employment and other purposes will be permitted in Aldbury, Long Marston and Wilstone, provided that it complies with Policy CS1: Distribution of Development, and Policy CS2 Selection of Development Sites.
+Small-scale development for housing, employment and other purposes will be permitted at Aldbury, Long Marston and Wilstone, provided that it complies with Policy CS1: Distribution of Development, and Policy CS2 Selection of Development Sites.

 Indicator Target

 Residential and non- -

-residential completions letions
+residential comp letions

-within the Rural Area.
+within the Rui ral Area.

-- definition of the boundaries of Aldbury, Long Marston and Wilstone through the Site Allocations DPD; and - detailed policies in the Development Management DPD.
+- definition of the boundaries of Aldbury, Long Marston and Wilstone through the Site Allocations DPD; and - the Development Management DPD.